 This distribution has mean, μ=np and variance, σ2=npq so the standard deviation σ=√(npq).
 In a suitable controlled trial, with independent events and constant probabilities, the best estimates for the population mean and variance are the sample mean and variance.

-If we take the example of tossing an unbiased coin, then p=0.5, q=0.5 and in 100 tosses we would expect to 100x0.5=50 heads on average (see Chart A, case p=0.5, below).
-The average spread of values would be +/-√25, so in the range [95,105].
+If we take the example of tossing an unbiased coin, then p=0.5, q=0.5 and in 100 tosses we would expect to 100x0.5=50 heads on average, or with 18 tosses we expect 9 on average (see Chart A, case p=0.5, below).
+The average spread of values would be +/-√npq = +/-√4.5, so in the range roughly [7,11].
 In this example p=q=0.5 and the shape of the distribution is symmetric (Skewness=0).
-In all other cases the distribution is skewed, with a negative skewness if p<0.5 and a positive skew if p>0.5.
+In all other cases the distribution is skewed.
 For large n the skewness is reduced and disappears as n becomes very large, more rapidly if p is close to 0.5.
-Also, as n becomes large, the Kurtosis (peakedness) of the distribution tends to a value of 3 (with n=1 and p=q=0.5 the Kurtosis is 1, so it increases to 3 in this example).
-Note that the Kurtosis for the Normal Distribution (which provides an approximation to the Binomial, see further, below) is either 3 (or more commonly as 0, as 3 is generally deducted first) reflecting this link between these two distributions.
+Also, as n becomes large, the Kurtosis (peakedness) of the distribution tends to a value of 3.
+Note that the Kurtosis for the Normal Distribution (which provides an approximation to the Binomial, see further, below) is either 3 or more commonly as 0, as 3 is generally deducted first.

 We have noted previously that the Binomial tends to the Normal Distribution when n is large and p is not small, with the approximation being best when p is close to 0.5 because in this case the Binomial is symmetric for all n.
 This feature of the Binomial was first noted by De Moivre, who provided quite a complicated derivation of a series approximation to the Binomial.
 More typically the approximation is seen as a manifestation of the Central Limit Theorem, whereby the Binomial variable, x, is standardized in the usual manner (as a z-transform) and z then tends to a unit Normal Distribution as n→∞, where